epireve/um-research/project_plan.md

 3. Develop a prototype of the matching algorithm
 4. Begin backend development for the core API endpoints
 5. Plan the database schema for the application

+### Recently Completed Milestones
+1. AI-assisted merging of extracted data for all supervisor profiles
+2. Comprehensive documentation of the profile merging process
+3. Creation of templates for AI prompts used in the system
+4. Implementation of data access guides and examples
+5. Repository structure reorganization and documentation update